Proposed locations for Atlantis: Antarctica

-The theory that Antarctica was Atlantis was particularly fashionable during the 1960s and 1970s, spurred on partly both by the isolation of the continent, and also the Piri Reis map, which purportedly shows Antarctica as it would be ice free, suggesting human knowledge of that period.
+The idea that Antarctica was Atlantis was particularly fashionable during the 1960s and 1970s, spurred on partly both by the isolation of the continent, and also the Piri Reis map, which purportedly shows Antarctica as it would be ice free, suggesting human knowledge of that period.
 Flavio Barbiero, Charles Berlitz, Erich Von Däniken and Peter Kolosimo are some of the popular authors who made this proposal.

-More recently Rose and Rand Flem-Ath have proposed this in their book, When the Sky Fell; the theory was revised and made more specific in Rand's work with author Colin Wilson, in The Atlantis Blueprint (published in 2002).
-The second work theorized that Atlantis was to be found in Lesser Antarctica, near the coast of the Ross Ice Shelf.
-A geological theory known as "Earth Crust Displacement" forms the basis of their work.
-The Atlantis Blueprint uses both scientific and pseudoscientific (such as mere speculation and assumptions) means to back up the theory.
+Starting in 1958, Charles Hapgood began to outline his "Earth Crustal Displacement" arguing that Earth's outer crust is able to move upon the upper mantle layer very rapidly.
+He believed that Antarctica had been habitable within some 10,000 years in the past on this basis.
+At the time, continental drift was still controversial and plate tectonics would not be verified until the 1970s, with a proliferation of geological ideas abounding and no clear answer to lingering mysteries in Earth science, Albert Einstein was intrigued enough by Hapgood's ideas to write the preface for his book Earth's shifting crust.
+This proposal has remained particularly popular with Hollow Earthers, and mirrors the Hyperborean identification.
+In his book "Fingerprints of the Gods", author Graham Hancock argues for Hapgood's proposals in general, and the Atlantis/Antarctica connection specifically, then goes on to propose archaeological exploration of Antarctica in search of Atlantis.

-Charles Hapgood came up with the "Earth Crustal Displacement theory".
-Hapgood's theory suggests that Earth's outer crust is able to move upon the upper mantle layer rapidly up to a distance of 2,000 miles, placing Atlantis in Antarctica, when considering the movements of the crust in the past.
-Albert Einstein was one of the few voices to answer Hapgood's theory.
-Einstein wrote a preface for Hapgood's book Earth's shifting crust, published in 1958.
-This theory is particularly popular with Hollow Earthers, and can be seen as a mirror of the Hyperborean identification.
-In his book "Fingerprints of the Gods", author Graham Hancock argues for the Earth Crustal Displacement theory in general, and the Atlantis/Antarctica connection specifically, then goes on to propose archaeological exploration of Antarctica in search of Atlantis.
+More recently Rose and Rand Flem-Ath have continued to argue in favor of this idea in their book, When the Sky Fell; revising it and making it more specific in Flem-Ath's work with author Colin Wilson, in The Atlantis Blueprint (published in 2002).
+The second book speculated that Atlantis was to be found in Lesser Antarctica, near the coast of the Ross Ice Shelf.

 North Pole

-The professor of systematic theology at Boston University William Fairfield Warren (1833–1929) wrote a book promoting his theory that the original centre of mankind once sat at the North Pole entitled Paradise Found: The Cradle of the Human Race at the North Pole (1885).
+The professor of systematic theology at Boston University William Fairfield Warren (1833–1929) wrote a book promoting his idea that the original centre of mankind once sat at the North Pole entitled Paradise Found: The Cradle of the Human Race at the North Pole (1885).
 In this work Warren placed Atlantis at the North Pole, as well as the Garden of Eden, Mount Meru, Avalon and Hyperborea.
 Warren believed all these mythical lands were folk memories of a former inhabited far northern seat where man was originally created.